joaobalsini/elm-trello-integrations/README.md

 - [x] Define strategy for integration
 - [x] Show card - detailed information
 - [x] Show card - attachments
-- [ ] Create cards in elm directly to the trello board
+- [x] Create and remove cards in system
 - [ ] Cards sync 1 - save cards actual state in database
 - [ ] Cards sync 2 - detect updated cards and create action to update some or all cards (app database)
 - [ ] Cards sync 3 - detect deleted cards and create action to delete (local database) or restore